+Podcasts have been around for many years, but in case you are not aware, here is some information.
 Podcasts are sometimes described as internet radio that you can listen to on demand.
 They are series of episodes released online in the form of individual digital media files.
 Once downloaded, podcast episodes can be listened to anytime, anywhere.
 One of the reasons that podcasts are so popular is the variety in style, form and content that they offer listeners.
 They can act as informal think tanks, offer a space for storytelling, keep us informed about current events, delve into niche topics, and expose us to a myriad of new ideas.

 Our dedicated team of podcasters labours over each podcast episode.
 With such abundant archival and bibliographic collections to pull inspiration from, selecting topics for upcoming episodes can be quite the task.
-However, through brainstorming sessions, research, and meeting with subject experts, the team is able to choose topics that it feels listeners will find fascinating.
+However, through brainstorming sessions, research and meeting with experts, the team is able to choose topics that it feels listeners will find fascinating.

 If you haven’t listened to it yet, it’s time to check it out.
 Listen to episodes in the car, while doing dishes, alone or with friends.
 Discover Library and Archives Canada is the perfect cure for boredom and will draw you into the fascinating world of Canada’s cultural heritage as it can be found in our wonderful collection.